jnk838/insight-week-challenge/pages/challenges/challenges.md

 This page contains all of the challenges which you can complete over the course of this event.

-The answers to all of the challenges will usually follow a specific format:
+The answers to all of the challenges will usually be words separated by underscores.
+The case of letters in your answers is not important.
-- The characters should all be in upper case.
-- Individual words should be separated by underscores.

 Example: **THIS_IS_AN_EXAMPLE**.